Be aware of PFAS on lakes and rivers

-LANSING, MI (WILX) -- While not all beaches are open because of the COVID-19 pandemic, those who do find a place to swim should still be aware of PFAS contamination.
+While not all beaches are open because of the COVID-19 pandemic, those who do find a place to swim should still be aware of PFAS contamination.

 The Michigan Department of Health and Human Services said in a Wednesday news release that foam on the state’s lakes and rivers known to have PFAS substances should be avoided.